 Night Guard for TMJ

-Night Guards are also recommended as a theurapeutic treatment plan for TMJ (Temporomandibular joint).
-For this exist different kinds of devices using different materials.
+Night Guards are also recommended as a therapeutic treatment plan for TMJ (Temporomandibular joint).
+For this treatment different kinds of devices using different materials may be recommended.
 They can be classified according to:

 - Therapeutic purposes: with or without modification of the programed condylar position.